 Description Estimated Lives

+Improvements Other than Building 3 years

 Buildings 10-39 years

 Furniture, Fixtures and Equipment 5-7 years

 Leasehold Improvements 3-10 years

 Long-term Debt

 Long-term obligations that will be financed by resources to be received in the future by the general fund are reported in the government-wide financial statements, not in the general fund.
 Current-year information relative to changes in long-term debt is described in subsequent notes.